spacecakes/arboreal/readme.md

 ##Validation
 The website validates with the exception of the above mentioned experimental, but non-critical features.
 I decided to keep these because they do not affect the experience poorly in any way.
 Instead, they provide tiny benefits in browsers that do support it, i.e. _progressive enhancement_.

+Ironically, `@supports` does not validate either, which causes a few errors, but since feature queries were part of the assignment, I need to ignore them.

 **Everything else is fully functional and properly validates**.